mario-deluna/php-glfw/docs/getting-started/window-creation.md

     glfwSwapBuffers($window);
 }
 ```

+1. Check out [glfwGetCursorPos](./../API/GLFW/glfwGetCursorPos.md) for more information.
+    It will return the last known mouse position in the given window.

 Glfw holds an internal state which can be fetched using [`glfwWindowShouldClose`](./../API/GLFW/glfwWindowShouldClose.md), which will also return true if the user requested to close the window.
 (By clicking the close icon on the window for example).